This tutorial shows an easy way to draw a glass of water, milk or juice. It includes a total of six steps with the two extra examples at the end.

 Begin by drawing a silhouette (outline shape without any of the inner details) of the glass.
 Make it narrower towards the bottom and wider towards the top.
 Also make the curve that defines the bottom of the glass slightly rounder than the one that defines the top.

-Step 2 – Draw the Inner Bottom of the Glass
+Step 2 – Draw the Front of the Rim

 Add the upper rim of the glass with a curved line.
 Draw this line in a way where it stops just short of touching the edges.
 Leaving the bit of splace will will make the glass look like it has some thickness to it.

-Step 3 – Draw the Inner Sides of the Glass
+Step 3 – Draw the Inner Bottom of the Glass

 Glasses tend to have a fairly thick bottoms (compared to the sides).
 To show this draw an oval shape a little bit above the the curve of the bottom of the glass (as shown in the example).